mlabato/odmreact/README.md

 # odmreact
-Front End for e-commerce website "Outlet de Mates"
+Front End service for e-commerce website "Outlet de Mates"

 After finishing my Full Stack Developer studies at Digital House I was excited about giving my first steps as a web developer, so I contacted an instagram entepreneur, Nicolas, and I proposed him to develop an e-commerce for his business.